 Dave Sharp advises architecture firms on social media, communication and marketing strategy.
 More.

-I just watched this great short interview with Jeff Bezos, CEO of Amazon.
+I just watched this great interview with Jeff Bezos, CEO of Amazon.

 On quarterly results and focus: